Feature-Aware (Hyper)graph Generation via Next-Scale Prediction: Feature-Aware (Hyper)graph Generation via Next‑Scale Prediction

-Our work aims to develop a model capable of sampling from the underlying distribution of a given featured hypergraph dataset $(H_1, \dots, H_N)$, \ie learning the joint probability of features and topology of this distribution of hypergraphs.
-For detailed mathematical proofs of all propositions and lemmas presented in this work, please consult the supplementary material.
+Our objective is to develop a generative model that can sample from the underlying distribution of a dataset of featured hypergraphs (or graphs) $(H_1, \dots, H_N)$, \ie to learn the joint distribution over both topology and features.
+We present \method~in the more general setting of hypergraphs; the method can be trivially adapted to graphs, as discussed in Section~\ref{sec:generalization_graphs}.
+Complete mathematical proofs of all propositions in this paper appear in Appendix~\ref{app:proofs}.